Starting your first year of uni can be daunting, read Murdoch student Sarah’s top tips to help you thrive at university.

 Don’t be afraid to say hello!
 Speaking to people in the same sessions as you during O-week can be a great way to make friends before semester even starts – but if you don’t get a chance, then making conversation with people in your lectures and tutorials can be just as effective.

 Consider joining Murdoch’s MentorMe program to meet with a student mentor once a week over coffee.
 The meetings are held in a small group setting, so this is a great way to meet others studying the same degree as you.

-Joining a club or society is a great way to get involved in something that sparks your interest and is an easy way to meet like-minded individuals.
+Joining a club or society is also a great way to get involved in something that sparks your interest and is an easy way to meet like-minded individuals.
 Murdoch boasts an incredible number of clubs and teams, ranging from moot teams to netball teams, the chess club to the ‘Kahoot’ club.

 Learn how to balance study

 Making the most of Murdoch’s social events can be a great way to take short breaks from studying.
-The Murdoch Guild organises a variety of events throughout the year, including yoga and mindfulness sessions, the Winter Festival, and the annual Guild Ball.
+The Murdoch Guild organises a variety of events throughout the year.
 Murdoch’s student clubs and societies also offer a range of social events throughout the year, including cocktail parties, camps, and competitions.

 Get familiar with the campus

 Whether you’re planning to do some quiet study in the library, or you’re seeking a more group-orientated venue such as the meeting rooms in the base of the Student Hub, you are bound to find the perfect study spot for you.

-With Café Kadj nestled in the Geoffrey Bolton library and Courtside located in the Student Hub, you’ll never have to wander far to find a coffee.
-The cheapest cuppas on campus, going for just $2 can be found at the Law Café.
+With Café Kadj nestled in the Geoffrey Bolton library and Courtside located in the Student Hub, you’ll never have to wander far to find a coffee (hot tip: the cheapest cuppas on campus, going for just $2, can be found at the Law Café).

 Murdoch offers an unparalleled range of support for both new and returning students.